fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 .. [#f2] Epistemic trespassing is the process of taking expertise in one field and
          applying it to another.
-This is not an intrinsically bad thing - one could declare all interdisciplinary research to be a form of epistemic trespassing.
+This is not an intrinsically bad thing - one could label all interdisciplinary research a form of epistemic trespassing.
          However, doing so successfully requires a willingness to learn the subtleties of the new field.